 Make sure you check out my 7 tips for more interesting salads before you starting chopping!

-If you liked our Dijon Lime Dressing, check out these other homemade salad dressings:
+Check out these other homemade salad dressings:

 - Avocado Green Goddess Dressing